EmileePetrie/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Student

-# Organizations/Affiliations
-organizations:
-- name: Carleton University
+role: Student, Carleton University

-  url: ""
+---

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently studying English and History.
-My research interests include Canadian history, Indigenous history and dragons.
+Emilee Petrie is a student at Carleton University, completing an undegraduate degree in English and History.
+Her research interests include Canadian history, Indigenous history and dragons.
+She has created this repository as part of the course Museums and Digital History taught by Professor Shawn Graham.

+Emilee has a dog named Poca.